apache/hudi/website/versioned_docs/version-0.14.0/metadata.md

 ### column_stats index and data skipping
 Enabling metadata table and column stats index is a prerequisite to enabling data skipping capabilities.
-Following are the corresponding configs across Spark adn Flink readers.
+Following are the corresponding configs across Spark and Flink readers.

 | Readers                                                                                            | Config                                                                           | Description                                                                                                                                                                                                                                                                                                                                                      |
 |----------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|